rotameta/EmotionAgeGenderClassifier/README.md

 ----------------|-------:|------:|-------:|--------:|--------:|--------:|--------:|--------:|
 MAE             | 1.52   | 3.06  | 4.82   | 4.99    | 5.43    | 4.94    | 6.17    | 9.91    |
 Gender Accuracy | 0.69   | 0.80  | 0.88   | 0.96    | 0.97    | 0.97    | 0.96    | 0.9     |

+--
+The files added to the project are named `ageGenderRecognitionEmotion.html` and `webcamAgeGenderRecognitionEmotion.html`.
+These files contain age, gender and facial expression recognition features. `ageGenderRecognitionEmotion.html` performs these detections on an image file, while `webcamAgeGenderRecognitionEmotion.html` performs these detections in real time through a webcam.
+These files allow you to perform advanced facial analysis in the browser using the `face-api.js` library.
+--

+Changes: `webcamFaceExpressionRecognition.html`

+Some important changes have been made to this updated file, `webcamFaceExpressionRecognition.html`.
+Below is a description of the changes:

+1. **Display of Dominant Facial Expression:**
+   - After facial expressions are detected, the function `getHighestEmotion` has been added to determine the most dominant facial expression.
+This function finds the expression with the highest percentage among the detected facial expression results and this information is presented to the user.

+2. **Facial Expression Text Displayed in Boxes:**
+   - For each detected face, the facial expression has started to be added as text on the boxes.
+In this way, the user can directly see which facial expression is dominant.

+3. **Performance Improvements:**
+   - The use of the `setTimeout` function has been optimized.
+The processing time and FPS values for each frame have been updated, providing a smoother and more performant experience.
+   - Increased input size (`416 x 416`), resulting in higher accuracy.